BaraqFi/MONSEND/NEW_UI_GUIDE.md

 - ✅ Mobile-optimized
 - ✅ Easy to extend

-Enjoy your new MONCAST wallet! 🚀
+Enjoy your new MONSEND wallet! 🚀